TheCandidStartup/TheCandidStartup.github.io/_drafts/typescript-semantic-versioning.md

 The Storybook UI doesn't handle optional props with explicit `| undefined` well.
 The prop gets documented as `union`, hiding the type the user is actually interested in.

 The UI already distinguishes between required and optional properties, so at the UI level the `| undefined` is just noise.
-Luckily I've already [hacked Storybook]({% link _posts/2025-02-17-hacking-storybook-tsdoc.md %}) to add custom processing of prop descriptions and defaults.
+Luckily, I've already [hacked Storybook]({% link _posts/2025-02-17-hacking-storybook-tsdoc.md %}) to add custom processing of prop descriptions and defaults.

 Storybook's default parsing creates structured representations of types, which makes it easy to spot unions that end with `undefined`.